19hours/sg-statutes/Acts/Regulation of Imports and Exports Act.md

 [28/2003 wef 01/01/2004]

+[Act 3 of 2014 wef 01/04/2014]

 (6) In this section —

 “foreign country” means any country or territory outside Singapore;

-“prescribed agreement” means an agreement between Singapore and a foreign country which is prescribed as an agreement for the purpose of subsection (1)(v).
+“prescribed agreement” means an agreement between Singapore and a foreign country which is prescribed as an agreement for the purpose of subsection (1)(x);

 [28/2003 wef 01/01/2004]

+[Act 3 of 2014 wef 01/04/2014]

+“public agency” means a public officer, an organ of state or a ministry or department of the Government, or a public authority established by or under any public Act for a public purpose or a member, an officer or an employee, or any department, thereof.

+[Act 3 of 2014 wef 01/04/2014]

 ### Abetment and attempts

 32\.
-Any person who abets, within the meaning of the Penal Code (Cap.
-224), and any person who attempts to commit any offence, shall be guilty of an offence and shall be liable on conviction to the same punishment as that provided for the offence so abetted or attempted.
+Any person who abets, within the meaning of the Penal Code [Cap.
+224], and any person who attempts to commit any offence, shall be guilty of an offence and shall be liable on conviction to the same punishment as that provided for the offence so abetted or attempted.

 ### Jurisdiction of Courts

 33\.
-A District Court or a Magistrate’s Court shall have jurisdiction to hear and determine all prosecutions for offences under this Act or any regulations made thereunder; and a District Court shall, notwithstanding anything to the contrary in the Criminal Procedure Code (Cap.
-68), have jurisdiction to impose the full penalty or punishment under this Act or any regulations made thereunder.
+A District Court or a Magistrate’s Court shall have jurisdiction to hear and determine all prosecutions for offences under this Act or any regulations made thereunder; and a District Court shall, notwithstanding anything to the contrary in the Criminal Procedure Code [Cap.
+68], have jurisdiction to impose the full penalty or punishment under this Act or any regulations made thereunder.

 ### Power of Minister to remit penalties and restore goods seized or forfeited